AARs (After Action Reports)

 engineers in the northern woods and were quickly taken

-out, in the middle my arty and quick units scored some
+in the middle my arty and quick units scored some

 kills and lost some.